Check, Please! (webcomic): Plot

 In Year Three, Bitty and Jack have officially begun dating over the summer, but keep their relationship a complete secret to protect Jack's hockey career.
-Joining the team is excitable Tony "Tango" Tangredi, reserved Connor "Whiskey" Whisk and later new manager Denise Ford, a theater major, while Jack becomes close friends with Alexei "Tater" Mashkov, an extremely friendly and extroverted Russian player on the Falconers.
+Joining the team is excitable Tony "Tango" Tangredi, reserved Connor "Whiskey" Whisk and later new manager Denice Ford, a theater major, while Jack becomes close friends with Alexei "Tater" Mashkov, an extremely friendly and extroverted Russian player on the Falconers.
 Jack and Bitty struggle with the pressures of keeping their relationship a complete secret, Bitty in particular, leading to Bitty having an emotional breakdown.
 The two reveal their relationship to their closest friends who had already figured it out, but kept quiet out of respect.
 Jack and Bitty later reveal their relationship to Jack's parents and to the Falconers who also prove to be supportive, Tater in particular.
 SMH gets knocked out of the playoffs early, but Jack's career with the Falconers soars and he is elected alternate captain partway through his rookie year while Bitty is elected captain of the Samwell team for his senior year on a rare unanimous vote.
 Living with Jack throughout the summer, Bitty struggles with telling his parents who don't know that he's gay, particularly Bitty's father Richard "Coach" Bittle with whom Bitty has always had a distant and difficult relationship.
 The Falconers win the Stanley Cup and Bitty and Jack share a kiss on center ice, coming out to the world.